misiektoja/lastfm_monitor/README.md

 lastfm_monitor <lastfm_username> -o 120
 ```

-Followers/followings tracking functionality uses a separate check interval which you can set via `FRIENDS_CHECK_INTERVAL` configuration option or `--friends-check-interval` flag.
-This is independent from the music polling intervals.
+Friend and profile tracking uses one separate check interval which you can set via the `FRIENDS_CHECK_INTERVAL` configuration option or `--friends-check-interval` flag.
+This timer covers followings, followers, the About Me bio and the display name.
+It is independent from the music polling intervals.

-To avoid false notifications caused by transient API glitches, changes are only confirmed after a number of consecutive checks (default: 3).
-You can configure this via `FRIENDS_CHANGE_COUNTER` option or `--friends-change-counter` flag.
+To avoid false notifications caused by transient Last.fm responses, friend and profile changes are only confirmed after a number of consecutive checks (default: 3).
+You can configure this via the `FRIENDS_CHANGE_COUNTER` option or `--friends-change-counter` flag.
 This setting also controls the threshold for suppressing repeated error messages.

 You can also configure the retry timeout used when confirming transient changes or errors via `FRIENDS_RETRY_INTERVAL` configuration option or `--friends-retry-interval` flag.